gustavjorlov/GraphQLStarter/README.md

 1. Install dependencies `npm install`
 2. Run transpilation `npm run build`
 3. Run the tests `npm test`
-4. Or actually run the server and user Postman for instance `npm start`
+4. Or actually run the server and use Postman for instance `npm start`